broadinstitute/depmap_omics/documentation/DepMap_processing_pipeline.md

 **Remarks:**
 - for the copy number pipeline we have parametrized both an XX version and an XY version, we recommend using the XY version as it covers the entire genome
 - for the mutation pipeline we are working on Tumor-Normal pairs which explain some of the back and forth between the two workspace data table. (workflows works as well with or without matched normals.)
-- for the expression pipeline, we have an additional set of workflows to call mutations from RNAseq, this might not be relevant to your need.

 ### 3. Downloading and Postprocessing (often called **on local** in the notebooks) <a name="downloading-postprocessing"></a>